Wild Ecosystem Deep Dive15 min read

 The system connects to the database as a read-only user whenever possible.
 If infrastructure supports it, all queries are routed to a read replica, isolating introspection traffic from the primary write database.
 If neither option is available, the fallback is documented in the audit trail so operators know the structural guarantee is degraded.

-This layer is your infrastructure guarantee.
-But it is not sufficient alone.
-The system does not trust it.
+This layer is the infrastructure guarantee.
+It is not sufficient alone, and the system does not trust it.

 Layer 2: Application-Level Write Prevention